 - Of course lenders want you to believe this because their businesses would collapse otherwise!
-But you don't need to build credit or go into debt to survive. - While staying entirely debt free may not be realistic, it is worth trying to minimize debt so you use it only when you really need to get a loan or a mortgage. - Otherwise, instead of debt being a useful financial tool, you end up becoming a tool to debt.
-That is not a good place to be. - If you really want to build up your credit score, I suggest getting a great "rewards" credit card (we use the Chase Sapphire Reserve) and put all of our fixed expenses on it each month that we have already budgeted for and automatically pay off each month.
-This way I can earn points (money for flights, etc.) for my set monthly expenses that I had the budget for already.
+But you don't need to build credit or go into debt to survive. - While staying entirely debt free may not be realistic, it is worth trying to minimize debt so you use it only when you really need to get a loan or a mortgage. - If you really want to build up your credit score, I suggest getting a great "rewards" credit card (we earn 1.5% back on all purchases with this credit card: www.coursenvy.com/blockfi) We buy all of our fixed expenses on the credit card each month that we have already budgeted for in our checking account, then we pay off the credit card before the end of the month.
+We earn cash back for my set monthly expenses that I had the budget for already.